Stereotactic Radiation Therapy for Dogs

 After your dog has completed their radiation treatments, you will likely be sent home with pain medications and/or anti-inflammatory drugs to help with side effects.

-It is very important that you do NOT apply any ointments or creams to the skin that may be inflamed without consulting your radiation oncologist first.
-Many ointments and creams can make radiation side effects worse.
+You mustn’t apply any ointments or creams to the skin that may be inflamed without consulting your radiation oncologist first.
+It’s counterintuitive, but many ointments and creams can worsen radiation side effects.

-Many general practice veterinarians are not familiar with post-radiation care, so it is vital that you discuss this with the radiation oncologist.
+Many general practice veterinarians are not familiar with post-radiation care, so make sure you discuss this with the radiation oncologist, and follow their advice.

-Most dogs will just need some pain medication, time, and an e-collar (cone) to prevent scratching.
-Some dogs will benefit from soft food if the radiation therapy was performed near their mouth.17
+Most dogs just need pain medication, time, and an e-collar (cone) to prevent scratching.
+Some dogs will also benefit from soft food if the radiation therapy is performed near their mouth.17

 Follow Up

-Recheck appointments will be recommended to you by the radiation oncologist based on your pet’s specific condition and treatments, however imaging is typically repeated every 6 months afterwards or as recommended to monitor for regrowth.
+Recheck appointments will be recommended to you by the radiation oncologist based on your pet’s specific condition and treatments.
+However, imaging is typically repeated every six months afterward (or as recommended) to monitor for regrowth.

-Rechecks may be needed to manage side effects.1
+Rechecks may also be needed to manage side effects.1

 When to Not Use Stereotactic Radiation for Dogs

-Stereotactic radiation cannot be used if there is no visible tumor present on imaging.
-For example, tumors that have been removed but without clean margins are not candidates for stereotactic radation.
+Stereotactic radiation cannot be used if no visible tumor is present on imaging.
+For example, tumors that have been removed but without clean margins are not candidates for stereotactic radiation.

-It is also not typically used for tumors that have metastasized (spread to other parts of the body) unless it is used alongside chemotherapy.1 While the SRT will target the primary tumor, the metastases will not be within the radiation beam.
+It is also not typically used for metastasized tumors (spread to other body parts) unless used alongside chemotherapy.1 While the SRT will target the primary tumor, the metastases will not be within the radiation beam.

 Where to Get Stereotactic Radiation

 Side effects depend on the area of the body undergoing radiation therapy.
-With stereotactic radiation therapy, there should be fewer side effects compared to conventional fractionated radiation therapy, however, side effects are still seen.
+With stereotactic radiation therapy, there should be fewer side effects than conventional fractionated radiation therapy.
+However, side effects are still seen.

-These can be divided between acute (short term) side effects and delayed/late (long term) side effects.2
+These can be divided into acute (short-term) and delayed/late (long-term) side effects.2

 Acute Side Effects

-These occur months to years after treatment and are less common, but often more severe.
+These occur months to years after treatment and are less common (fewer than 5%), but often more severe and difficult to treat.

-• Should occur in less than 5% of patients over the course of 5 years after treatment.
+These serious side effects occur in less than 5% of patients, usually during the five years after treatment occurs.

 The cost will depend on the hospital, but estimates are around $6,000-10,000 depending on the specific treatment.